microsoft/FactoryOrchestrator/docs/docs/use-the-factory-orchestrator-api.md

     ![version number in the properties of FactoryOrchestratorClientLibrary.dll](./images/fo-version-number.png)

-- Programatically by the following code snippet:
+- Programmatically by the following code snippet:

 ```C#
 using System.Reflection;